artymiz/web-bootcamp/24-expressjs-secrets/README.md

 # Basic Express.js form validation

 A simple http server with GET/POST routes.
-The [/public/secret.html](secret page) reveals when the user enters the same password defined in the `.env` file.
+The [secret page](public/secret.html) reveals when the user enters the same password defined in the `.env` file.